This post may contain affiliate links. Please read our disclosure policy.

 Recipe Tips, Substitutions, and Variations

-• Add in herbs for flavor.
+- Add in herbs for flavor.
 These rolls are a great base for flavor!
 While they’re delicious with the honey butter topping, fresh herbs really bring these rolls to life!
-Chopped fresh rosemary and thyme can give you a herbed-flavored dinner roll.
+Chopped fresh rosemary and thyme can give you a herbed-flavored dinner roll, or this savory garlic herb butter would be SO good.

 Storage and Reheating Instructions